CSbyGB/pentips/OSINT/tools.md

 - We can also go through our findings and get screenshots of them using gowitness
 - Find GoWitness [here](https://github.com/sensepost/gowitness/wiki/Installation)
 - `gowitness file -f ./alive-findings.txt -P ./screenshots --no-http` this command will go through every finding and make a screenshot

+### Burp Suite

+- The community edition is preinstalled on kali
+- You can get it [here](https://portswigger.net/burp)
+- We can use burpsuite as well and check the response headers of our targeted website to see if it discloses any interesting information.

 ## OSINT Frameworks